trend206/dsp3/README.md

 coming soon

 ## Use Cases
-The following examples are some use cases seen in the field.
+The following examples are some use cases seen in the field.<br/>
-To run from project dir python -m usecases.eventscsv
+To run usecases from project dir: python -m usecases.eventscsv

 1. Retrieve events to csv files - [usecases/eventscsv.py](usecases/eventscsv.py)